xsf/xmpp.org/content/blog/newsletter/2026-02-05-newsletter.md

 The XSF would like to extend a special thank you to those who made the Summit possible:

-- [Edward Maurer](LINK) for his time and resources to help organising the event.
+- [Edward Maurer](LINK) for his time, resources, strong commitment, thorough contribution and attention to detail in the organization of the event.
 - [NAME](LINK) for sponsoring the XSF Dinner.
 - [NAME](LINK) for his time and dedicated work on streaming/swag/booking dinnner.
 - [NAME](LINK) for the dinner form.